Video Analysis

 The first stabilization anomaly occurs immediately before the drone changes appearance and the redshift activates

 The first stabilization error occurs immediately before the drone's redshift onsets.
-During this time, I am slowly moving my phone upward.
-However, given that the phone's upward movement before and after this shift was constant and not extreme enough to trigger such a dramatic downward shift, you can logically conclude that an external factor caused the camera to interpret that the phone suddenly moved up.
-This downward shift occurring immediately before the redshift onset provides further evidence that the drone is compressing spacetime in its wake.
-In a compression zone, the distance between the drone's field and all external objects decreases as spacetime is pulled together.
-Since the drone's field is above the camera, once the drone's field increases in strength, the camera would interpret the compression of spacetime toward the drone as a downward movement of the camera, causing it to shift the imaging window upward, translating the entire frame downward.
-An opposite directional translation can be observed later in the video, when the camera shifts the entire frame upward upon entering the drone's immediate spacetime expansion zone.
+During this time, I was slowly moving my phone upward.
+However, given that the phone's upward movement before and after this shift was constant and not drastic enough to trigger such a dramatic downward shift, you can logically conclude that an external factor caused the camera to interpret that the phone suddenly moved up.This downward shift occurring immediately before the drone's redshift became visible, and as soon as the drone switched directions, provides further evidence that the drone is altering the path of the photons affected by the drone's field.
+This photon alteration caused the ISP to shift the imaging window upward, translating the entire frame downward.
+An opposite directional translation can be observed later in the video, when the camera shifts the entire frame upward upon entering the drone's immediate field of influence.

-As soon as the zoom completes, the ISP decides to recenter the main sensor area towards the top of the full area, which shifts the scene downward.
-This is shown when the drone and star elongate and shift downward.
-As a result, the light from the blind that was previously out of the sensor's area is introduced into the scene.
+As soon as the zoom completes, the ISP decides to recenter the imaging window towards the top of the full sensor area, which shifts the scene downward.
+This is shown when the drone and star elongate and shift downward around frame 59.
+As a result of this shift, the light from the blind that was previously above the imaging window is introduced into the frame.
 After the light from the overhead blind is introduced, it becomes clear that the drone is causing the stabilization to function abnormally as it flies toward the camera.
-As I mentioned earlier, during the entire video until the drone rotates to its horizontal orientation, the drone is descending and approaching the camera.
-Since cameras are not built for scenarios where space itself is warping, the ISP incorrectly assumes that the drone’s movement and influence on the surrounding spacetime is actually the camera physically moving, so the ISP shifts the area capturing the drone’s field of influence accordingly.
+As I mentioned earlier, until the drone rotates into its horizontal orientation, it is descending and approaching the camera.
 The camera only sensed substantial movement in the drone's area, so it kept the middle and bottom of the frame anchored, and only shifted the top of the frame to stabilize the movement it incorrectly interpreted as camera motion.
-This is also partially influenced by the weak signal surrounding the drone, which is confirmed by the drone's suppressive effect on the surrounding luminance, causing the drone to hold an abnormally large percentage in the ISP’s motion calculation for the top of the frame.
-Altogether, the ISP’s perception of stability in the areas under the drone and motion in the drone’s entire surrounding area, instead of just movement by the drone, provides further evidence of unconventional distortions in the entire region surrounding the drone that significantly confuse the ISP’s ability to accurately determine motion.
+Since cameras are not built for scenarios where space itself is warping, the ISP mistakes the drone’s movement and its influence on the surrounding spacetime for the camera physically moving, causing the ISP to stabilize the area of the frame affected by the drone’s field of influence.
+This stabilization error is also partially influenced by the weak signal surrounding the drone, which is confirmed by the drone's suppressive effect on the surrounding luminance, resulting in the drone holding an abnormally large percentage in the ISP’s motion calculation for the top of the frame.
+Altogether, the ISP’s perception of stability in the areas under the drone and motion in the drone’s entire surrounding area, instead of just movement by the drone, provides further evidence of unconventional movements in the space surrounding the drone, significant enough to alter the ISP’s ability to accurately determine motion.What initially seems like a motion miscalculation by the ISP becomes stronger evidence for the drone’s use of a warp bubble.
+The camera is not making an error by perceiving that the entire area surrounding the drone is moving; the entire area is actually moving, but the camera is incapable of differentiating between a movement of spacetime and camera motion.
+Remember that with a warp bubble, the drone does not actually move through space, but the bubble moves the space around the drone.
+Additionally, the presence of upward and downward shifts matches a logical sensor interpretation of the drone’s wavelike motion that I observed in person, which was required for the drone to move simultaneously on every axis.

 The drone's rotation triggers the stabilizer to dramatically shift the image, despite no phone motion occurring